-On September 3, 2004, Chris Radek filed a shareholder derivative action in the District Court of Harris County, Texas naming Herbert R. Allen, Richard L. China, William W. Reynolds, Britt Rice, David A. Miller, Ronald P. Badie, Donald P. Hodel, Alan R. Sielbeck, C. Byron Snyder, Donald C. Trauscht, and James D. Woods as individual defendants and IES as nominal defendant.
-In this derivative action, the plaintiff makes substantially similar claims as made in the putative class action complaints, and adds common law claims against the individual defendants.
-The complaint in the shareholder derivative actions seeks unspecified amounts of damages, interest and costs, including legal fees.
-By agreement, the Defendants will not respond to this action until the plaintiff files an amended petition.
+On September 3, 2004, Chris Radek filed a shareholder derivative action in the District Court of Harris County, Texas naming Herbert R. Allen, Richard I. China, William W. Reynolds, Britt Rice, David A. Miller, Ronald P. Badie, Donald P. Hodel, Alan R. Sielbeck, C. Byron Synder, Donald C. Trauscht, and James D. Woods as individual defendants and IES as nominal defendant.
+On July 15, 2005, plaintiff filed an amended shareholder derivative petition alleging substantially similar factual claims to those made in the putative class action, and makes common law claims for breach of fiduciary duties, misappropriation of information, abuse of control, gross mismanagement, waste of corporate assets, and unjust enrichment against the individual defendants.
+By agreement of the parties, defendants will have 60 days to file a motion to dismiss or otherwise respond to the amended petition.
+Plaintiff will then have 60 days to respond, and defendants will have 30 days to reply.